 Lake Manyara National Park lies in the shadow of the Great Rift Valley whose reddish brown escarpment wall looms 600 metres on the eastern horizon.
 The park is particularly known for its tree-climbing lions, who may be seen resting on a tree branch instead of a shady spot on the ground like most other lions.
 The lake has a wide array of bird species most notable are the lesser flamingos.

 The Serengeti National park is the jewel in the crown of Tanzania's parks.
 The park is Tanzania's largest and best-known National Park, with a massive concentration of migratory animals who move around the park in search of food.
 Serengeti is most famous for its annual migration "One of the seven wonders of the world" of over one and a half million white bearded wildebeest and 250,000 zebra among others.

 Often called the eighth wonder of the world, Ngorongoro Crater is the largest unbroken caldera in the world, and is one of the only places in Africa you can view every member of the "big five" (rhinoceros, lion, cheetah, leopard, elephant and buffalo) on a single game drive.
 Unique to Ngorongoro, indigenous tribes are permitted to live in the conservation area and local Maasai graze their livestock on the crater floor in harmony with nearby herds of buffalo and wildebeest.

-Our lodge safari takes you to lake manyara, ngorongoro crater and serengeti in a duration of six days.
+Our lodge safari takes you to lake manyara, serengeti and ngorongoro crater in a duration of five days.
 The tour begins in Arusha and ends in Arusha.
 We normally use land rovers which have pop up roofs ideal for game viewing.
 We have a variety of lodges or luxury tented to choose from.
 All accommodations units are based on full board basis.
 Contact us for a quote.